includeRubiks/MemeBox/ReadMe.md

 ### Linux
 If you use linux I'm pretty sure you know how to use git but anyway open the terminal for your distro and type `git clone https://github.com/includeRubiks/MemeBox.git`.
+# How to use
+Run `main.py` for MemeBox and put mp3s in the `mp3s` folder.
+The names of the files will show up on the red boxes